Birlingham Village Hall

 ON LEAVING THE HALL:

 Please check that all lights are turned off, any electrical equipment belonging to The Hall and used by the hirer is left in a safe condition.
 Ensure that The Hall is properly locked and secured (unless directed otherwise by The Hall).
-The Hirer is responsible for ensuring the premises are vacated in a quiet and orderly fashion and that all persons have safely vacated the building.
+You are responsible for ensuring the premises are vacated in a quiet and orderly fashion and that all persons have safely vacated the building.

 If the Hall is hired in the evening sufficient time must be allowed for clearing up, so that the premises are vacated by the end of the Hall’s operating hours.
 Otherwise additional time must be booked on the following day.
 If in any doubt please discuss your specific requirements prior to securing the booking.